brassica-collective/handbook/content/brassica/handbook/Howtos/supporter_guidelines.md

 A--> D[I feel ready to direcly resolve the misunderstanding]-->A
 ```

-#### Metacommunicate that want to Asking for, or Offer, Support:
+#### Ask for support:
 Once you know who you want to talk to about what:
-- Contact the person in the relevant Supporter role in relation to you
+- Contact whoever is in the relevant Supporter role(s) in relation to you
-- Offer a brief overview of the scope and goal of your request
+- Offer a brief overview of the scope of your request and check if they are willing and able to offer support.
-- Once the goal has been articulated and consented to, and all parties have indicated sufficient capacity, agree on the format of communication and any structured-discussion tools.
+- Once the support request has been articulated and consented to, agree on the format of communication and any [structured-discussion tools](https://hackmd.io/@IntentionalRelationships/metacommunication).
-- At an agreed time/place, take a moment to [HALT+](https://www.multiamory.com/podcast/218-ive-halted-now-what) and check that everyone has the available time, energy, and mental-space to give the conversation the appropriate level of attention.
+- At an agreed time/place, take a moment to [HALT+](https://www.multiamory.com/podcast/218-ive-halted-now-what) and check that everyone has capacity to give the conversation the appropriate level of attention.
 If anyone does not have capacity, set another time to reconvene.

 ## When & How to Offer Support
 Your roles as a Conduct Supporter is to offer support on request, and in the context of navigating experiences within the Brassica Collective.